The phrase “our community” gets thrown around a lot these days.

-Step #3: use your own story to support your Big Purpose, or why you (or your brand or company) are the right leader to build *this* community now.
 Your own story (or your company’s story) plays an important role in setting up your community for success.
 It’s not about your years of experience or particular area of expertise, it’s about how you discovered your own passion or focus on the focus area of your community and why it matters to you.

 The most compelling stories of community leaders are those that are accessible to the person motivated to join you but intimidated by whether they could actually master this topic themselves.
-That’s where you as their mentor and your own story of discovering and mastering this topic come in.
+That’s where you as their mentor and your own story of discovering and mastering this topic comes in.

-If you can lead with “I was once in your spot, knowing I wanted to do this but not knowing how to get started” or could share, “through trial and error, I finally found my way to taking on more responsibility as an user experience designer and have a way for you to avoid my mistakes,” both are powerful ways of using your own story to recruit new people to join you.
+If you can lead with “I was once in your spot, knowing I wanted to do this but not knowing how to get started” or could share, “through trial and error, I finally found my way to taking on more responsibility as a user experience designer and have a way for you to avoid my mistakes,” both are powerful ways of using your own story to recruit new people to join you.

-To refine your ideal member, start by doing 30 minute interviews of a handful of people who represent folks you want to serve in your community.
+To refine your ideal member, start by doing 30-minute interviews of a handful of people who represent folks you want to serve in your community.
 Ask them to tell you about their goals and motivations around your topic, as well as their fears.
 Try to understand the things they’ve attempted to do on their own to master your interest or create their own results and why they failed.
 The more that you listen for the language they use and the things they care about, the better you’ll be able to build an online community around what’s most important to them.

-Step #5: look out 12 months and write down “a year in the life” of your community.
 Here’s a little secret.
 The more of your ideal members you can speak with live and details you can crystalize about your future community that you write down on paper, the higher the likelihood is that you’ll end up with that thriving world in practice.
 Therefore, look out a year and capture in detail what you want your community to deliver to its members.

 For example, what can a member do in a year that they can’t do today?
 How did they achieve this result or transformation?
 What kinds of steps did the community motivate them to take?
 What did they learn over the course of 12 months that they didn’t know on the day they joined?
 How does all of this tie back to your ideal member interviews and what your people are seeking to accomplish that they’ve not been able to achieve on their own?

-Once you’ve written down these specific, vivid details about your members after a year in your community, then you can work backwards.
+Once you’ve written down these specific, vivid details about your members after a year in your community, then you can work backward.
 What would be relevant “themes” that someone on this path would be interested in exploring?
 What are the weekly or daily habits that would ensure that your members have achieved their goals?

 This “year in the life” is the foundation that you’ll use to come up with the calendar of activities for your community we’ll talk about next.

-Step #6: organize a weekly calendar and monthly themes.
 One of the best ways to ensure engagement in a community (especially without you having to do a lot of work) is to schedule a regular weekly calendar.
 It’s simple.
 Do less work with better results by doing the same 2-3 things at the same time on the same days every week.
 With most community software today, you can even schedule these weekly events ahead of time.

 When you have a weekly calendar, you and your members will get into a rhythm, which also means that you’re more likely to build your community into a habit among your members.
 Then, you can use the novelty of monthly themes to keep your community interesting and moving forward, feeding the theme of the month into your weekly calendar activities to strike the right balance of habit and excitement that characterizes the best communities today.